Zhang Ziyi: Other honors

 In 2008, she was awarded with the "Outstanding Contribution to Chinese Cinema" at the 11th Shanghai International Film Festival.

 In 2010, she was named "Actress of the Decade" by CineAsia.
 She previously won "Star of Tomorrow prize" back in 1999.

-In 2013, Zhang received the Order of Arts and Letter at the Ordre des Arts et des Lettres Awards.
+In 2013, Zhang received the Order of Arts and Letter as a Dame at the Ordre des Arts et des Lettres Awards.